darkworldchamp/ETH-AVAX_module3/README.md

 - Click the "Deploy" button.
 - Interact with the Contract:
 - After deployment, you will see the contract's functions listed under "Deployed Contracts".
-- You can use these functions to mint,
+- You can use these functions to mint.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.